Hostile Takeover

 Doll barked an order.
 “Grab her and run.”

 “Oh no you don’t.”
-By the time her hand transformed, her minigun was already firing.
+By the time J’s hand transformed, her minigun was already firing.
 Each little kick sent an impulse of recoil through her body, but her peg-legs were planted steady.

 Suddenly under fire, the drone screamed and jolted backward.
 But as with every shot before, a red glow intercepted the bullets.
-J had succeeded at delaying the worker, but, reminded of Doll’s telekinetic aegis, it laughed and reached down to pick up Uzi.
+J had succeeded in delaying, but, safe with a telekinetic aegis, the feckless toaster laughed and reached down to pick up Uzi.

 Unfortunately, with both hands occupied, J forgot about the drone she’d just landed in front of — and she remembered it as a sledgehammer slamming down on her head.